 When you must not take it

-your doctor has told you that you have severe heart or blood vessel disease affecting
+have or if your doctor has told you that severe heart or blood vessel disease affecting

 Your doctor will decide if your condition is too severe to take this medicine.

-you have had an attack of asthma, hives, itching, skin rash or a runny nose after
+have had an attack of asthma, hives, itching, skin rash or a runny nose after taking

-taking aspirin or Non-Steroidal Anti-Inflammatory Drugs (NSAIDs, medicines used to
+aspirin or Non-Steroidal Anti-Inflammatory Drugs (NSAIDs, medicines used to treat

 Many medicines used to treat headache, period pain and other aches and pains contain